Bayesian Inference in Nonparametric Dynamic State-Space Models: Description of the supplement

 \section{Description of the supplement}

-In Section S-1 of the supplement we provide details of MCMC sampling in the univariate situation.
-We provide extension of our Gaussian process based methodology for univariate cases to multivariate situations in Section S-2; followed by details of MCMC sampling in the multivariate set-up in Section S-3.
-In Section S-4 we conduct a detailed simulation study to illustrate our methodology in the multivariate set-up.
-Finally, in Section S-5 we provide detailed discussion of posteriors of the composite observational and evolutionary functions and their comparisons with the respective true composite functions; in particular, we provide the comparisons in the case of the three simulation studies (two univariate cases, and one multivariate case).
+In Section S-1 of the supplement we state and prove results on the accuracy of the look-up table idea and in Section S-2 we provide details of MCMC sampling in the univariate situation.
+In Section S-3 two simulation studies are considered in details.
+We provide extension of our Gaussian process based methodology for univariate cases to multivariate situations in Section S-4; followed by details of MCMC sampling in the multivariate set-up in Section S-5.
+In Section S-6 we conduct a detailed simulation study to illustrate our methodology in the multivariate set-up.
+Finally, in Section S-7 we provide detailed discussion of posteriors of the composite observational and evolutionary functions and their comparisons with the respective true composite functions; in particular, we provide the comparisons in the case of the three simulation studies (two univariate cases, and one multivariate case).

 \baselinestretch{1.3}